Back to blog

 FRISS provides:

-• Claims data pattern analysis
+• Claims data pattern analysis and fraud scoring

 • Claimant behavior scoring